 Just as the name suggests, fly reels are for use with fly rods and although some flies are called lures, this is not a spinning reel as such.

 Spinning is an active and exciting way of fishing that is suited to beginners and more experienced anglers alike.
 But whether you are a newbie or expert in fishing, it is important to ensure you have the balanced fishing gear to get the best from your sport.
 Understanding what the best spinning reels offer is important.
 You should do your best to match your reel to the type of fishing you are doing and see that it complements the rod, line and lures you are using as well as the species of fish you are targeting.
 Balanced gear will lead to more fish caught and more fun.
-And remember, with most predator fishing, a wire trace to the the lure is recommended so that the hooked fish can’t bite through the line.
+Before you buy, check out some fishing reel reviews and when you do fish, remember, with most predator fishing, a wire trace to the the lure is recommended so that the hooked fish can’t bite through the line.